Fürstenried Palace: History

 With the introduction of compulsory schooling in Bavaria, King Maximilian Joseph I. allowed to use an adjoining building of the castle as the first schoolhouse for the surrounding villages of Forstenried and Großhadern between 1805 and 1824.
 During the German war in 1866 and the Franco-German war 1870/71 the castle was used as a military hospital.
 The palace served as domicile for the ill King Otto of Bavaria from 1883 until his death in 1916.
 The King lived in an elegantly furnished apartment on the ground floor, while his servants lived on the first floor.
 After the First World War, the castle served as a military hospital again.
 Since 1925 the Catholic Retreat Hostel for spiritual exercises has been housed in Fürstenried Palace.
 Only the surrounding wall friezes of the Blue Cabinet on the second floor of the main building have been preserved from the interiors.

 During the Second World War the palace again served as military hospital.
-War From 1946 to 1949 the castle was used as accommodation of the Theological Faculty of the Ludwig Maximilian University and the Georgianum.
+War From 1946 to 1949 the castle was used as accommodation of the Theological Faculty of LMU Munich and the Georgianum.
 Pope Benedict XVI, who was student of the faculty, has said that, prior to his ordination as a deacon in the fall of 1950, he pondered his vocation to the priesthood "as I walked in the beautiful park of Fürstenried ... ."

 From 1972 to 1976 the palace was modernized.
 Since 2013 Jesuit Padre Christoph Kentrup leads the palace.